 Then Came the Tears

-She then proceeded to tell a story (which I can’t share until next week, because of spoilers).
-She was talking about a screening in Arizona in which many girls in the audience couldn’t believe what happened.
+She then proceeded to share about how when there was a screening in Arizona, many girls in the audience couldn’t believe what happened. <Spoiler Alert> They couldn’t believe that Cruz, a girl character, had won the race.
 “There were moments where they had to ask their mothers if they had understood the story correctly…it’s such a weird thing that we’re so accustomed to not have that story, that experience that when little girls see it, they don’t even believe their eyes.
-And it’s that story like that moment, when I heard that story, it’s just that’s what I wanted kids to get out of it, especially girls, you know.
+And it’s that story like that moment, when I heard that story, that’s what I wanted kids to get out of it, especially girls, you know.

 The fact that if you’re good, you can win.
 If you’re the best, it doesn’t matter if you’re a boy or a girl.
 You just have to be the best and try hard, and that’s the best take away from this story.”

 As I looked at Kerry Washington when Cristela was telling her story, it was as if she knew.
 As she shook her head and had a look of empathy and understanding, I felt the same way.
 At first a tear or two fell and I tried to discreetly wipe it from my face before anyone noticed.
 But as Cristela continued, the thought of the hurt these girls feel not realizing their potential or that girls still feel inferior made the tears flow.
 It turned ugly cry.
+I know that my own girls have felt it, but I try so hard to teach them to have the confidence to not let anyone take away their sparkle.
 Thankfully, my sweet friend, Angela, passed me a tissue.

 Kerry: “It’s made me think a lot about sort of this disposable society that we live in, because Natalie Certain is so sure…and she’s certain that you can kind of discount everybody else because of the hot, new thing is the way to go.
 And I think we have to be really careful about that as a society.
 We can sometimes, I think, prioritize hot and new more than we prioritize wise and creative.”